 The selection and hiring process team will use the scorecard.
 This will remove unintentional bias from the process while choosing the best candidate for the job.
 You want the person who has the knowledge, skills, abilities and the right attitude that is necessary to be succesful at your company, long term.

 Have Wendy post your ad (you will be charged for any associated fee's), OR you post your job ad on your preferred advertising site(s) such as Indeed, LinkedIn, Zip recruiter, etc.

-Provide access to the actual recruiting sites or simply have resumes and applications sent to firstname.lastname@example.org to help with the hiring process.
-Even better - give Wendy an internal email (and access to hiring managers calendars to schedule interviews) to seamlessly get your positions filled - effectively!
+Provide access to the actual recruiting sites, application tracking systems or simply have resumes and applications sent to my recruiting email to help with the hiring process.
+Even better - give Wendy access to hiring managers calendars for scheduling interviews and to seamlessly get your positions filled - effectively!

-Wendy will provide you with an ongoing or final candidate list based on your hiring requirements, job description, job ad, go/ no go questions and of course the scorecard.
+Wendy will provide you with an ongoing or final candidate list based on your hiring requirements, job description, job ad, and go/ no go questions.

-$1000 for up to 10 hours of my time, which is typically how many hours it takes to fill one professional position that is paid at a decent rate (excluding hard to fill positions where knowledge, skills and abilities are difficult to find).
+See my rates page.
+It typically takes at least 20-40 hours to fill one professional position that is paid at market rate (excluding hard to fill positions where knowledge, skills and abilities are very difficult to find).
 Low skill positions may take less time.
 Additionally, you will pay for the job advertisement using websites of your choosing.

 If you do not pay your employees at market rate, The HR Lady will not work with you.
 The HR Lady will not work with any company that intentionally discriminates.
 If your management team is predominantly white, able-bodied, males - I can help you change that through training programs and committee initiatives.
 Otherwise, we will not be able to work together.